Celebrate Pi Day with Fun Learning Activities

-For some families, March 14th can seem like just an ordinary day.
-For others, though, 3/14 is more than just a day…in fact, it’s Pi Day!
-Pi, which is considered a mathematical concept that represents the ratio of a circle’s circumference to its diameter, starts with 3.14 but continues for 2.7 trillion digits!
+For some families, March 14 can seem like just an ordinary day.
+For others though, 3/14 is much more than that.
+In fact, it’s a day to celebrate the mathematical constant we all remember learning in middle school, which is Pi!
+As a refresher, Pi is the ratio of a circle’s circumference to its diameter.
+The number starts with 3.14 and has 31 trillion known digits, but continues on infinitely!

 Why is Pi Day Important?

 While Pi Day is the day that mathematicians celebrate Pi and all the innovations it has contributed to, it has evolved to become a cultural phenomenon.
 In 2009, Pi Day became a national event, recognized by the House of Representatives through Resolution 224.
 The day is also officially recognized to create more awareness and excitement around the STEM subjects.
 Pi has been used as far back as 4,000 years ago and has since been used by NASA for supercomputers and to send spaceships to outer space.

 Pi is a unique number to the world of mathematics for many reasons!
 Here are just a few.